-We would know; we were just there.
+And we would know — we were just there.

 Persepolis is more than just another fascinating name etched in the annals of history.
 It’s more than some silly “THIS IS SPARTA!”
 (Sorry Gerard) fantasy movie.
 It was a real city founded upon the goodwill of King Darius the Great, becoming the seat and symbol of the Persian Empire.

 And then there’s also Necropolis, or ‘city of the dead’, which we saw briefly before Persepolis.
 King Darius the Great and his son Xerxes I are buried here; when I saw this, literally all the memories of middle school history suddenly flooded back with relevance.
 Despite sleeping through countless classes of “why should I care about this” back in 7th grade, I was filled with some wicked satisfaction that seeing and hearing names like “Xerxes” or “Darius” would bring my childhood back to life.

 Seeing Necropolis and Persepolis feels like I have bookended another chapter of finally discovering relevance to all the world history I had conditioned myself to hate back when I was young and naive.
 Traveling does that to you.
 It changes you.
 And I wonder how different I would have approached my history lessons had I been able to have access to see Persepolis and Necropolis in the flesh.

 What hit me more was the fact that researching countless images of Persepolis and Necropolis for this trip was the mainstay of my Google searches the past few months.
 Compare the anticipation of scrolling through Google and Wikipedia images, with the emotions of finally seeing these images in real life a few months later…to see what once existed only on a computer screen with my own eyes, and to feel the wind on my back and the sun’s warmth on my skin at the same time, is like no other accomplished feeling of fulfillment when it comes to traveling.

-Humidity: 21% | Wind Speed: 8km/hr | Cloud Cover: few clouds
+- At time of posting in Persepolis, it was 23 °C - Humidity: 21% | Wind Speed: 8km/hr | Cloud Cover: few clouds